-How to create a happy, functional stepfamily.
+How to create a happy, functional stepfamily after divorce and remarriage.

 Perhaps you're getting married to someone with children from a previous relationship, or else you have children and are getting remarried.
 Are you (or your new partner) ready for an instant stepfamily?
 To make it work, you need to let go of any preconceived notions you may have about the situation -- and make room for adjustment and compromise.